mqvallieres/mqvlab_website/content/_index.en.md

 ### News
 01/2025 Tony joins the lab for a 4-month COOP internship
+10/2024 Nassima and Emma present posters at the RiboClub meeting
 09/2024 Léo joins the lab for his grad studies
 04/2024 Mathieu QV is awarded a FRQS J1 career scholarship
 01/2024 Virginie is awarded a prestigious NSERC Undergraduate Student Research Award